 The CNRC WIC Center will prescreen all applications to ensure that they contain the required documents and information.
-Letters of collaboration from partners (WIC agency) are required, as is appropriate documentation of human subjects (IRB) oversight (pending is acceptable; full IRB approval must be received before grants are awarded).
+Letters of collaboration from partners (WIC agency) are required that clearly indicate how the WIC collaborating agency and staff will take an active part in all of the proposed research activities.
+Also required is appropriate documentation of human subjects (IRB) oversight (pending is acceptable; full IRB approval must be received before funding is awarded).
 If an application does not include all appropriate information, the CNRC WIC Center will consider the application to be non-responsive and will eliminate it from further evaluation.

-Following the initial screening process, the CNRC WIC Center will assemble an independent peer review scientific panel to review and determine the technical merits of each application based on how it addresses the required application components.
-The peer panel members will recommend applications for consideration for a grant award based on the evaluation scoring.
-The selecting official reserves the right to award a grant to meet program balance, geographical representation, or project diversity.
+Following the initial screening process, the CNRC WIC Center will assemble an independent peer review scientific panel to review and determine the technical merits of each application based on how it addresses the required application components using the NIH scoring system (http://grants.nih.gov/grants/peer/guidelines_general/scoring_system_and_procedure.pdf.)
+The peer panel members will recommend applications for consideration for an award based on the evaluation scoring.